rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 signature Image(this T) : UniformImage, IndexedImage {}
 ```

+Of importance is to note how ``this T`` is used inside the template argument of the signature in both ``UniformImage`` and ``IndexedImage``.
+This provides the implementation type, it is optional but when it is used in these signatures it allows you to have a conditional method body.
+This is done by the extension to the version statement and having the method body being the default should the implementation not have said method prototype.

 __Example usage:__

+In the example usage code, two functions are defined (without the bodies since that is a complex operation).
+These functions are used to manipulate an image in some form.
+Of note is that the signature used as an argument is specified as part of the template argument and not implicit.
+But the creation as it is passed is.

 ```D
 void rotate(IImage:Image)(scope IImage image, float rotation) if (!is(IImage.IndexType == size_t)) { /* ... */ }